n0rq1/apprentice-assignment/README.md

 - The timestamp is UNIX style
 - The timestamp is within a few seconds of the current time of testing

 The `run-test` job first uses `actions/checkout@v4` to fetch the code from the repository and make it available to the VM, running on Ubuntu-latest.
 Now that everything is available, we will build the image and run the container.
-With the container running, we can lastly run the Liatrio tests that were previously described.
+With the container running, we can run the Liatrio tests that were previously described.
+This ensures the functionality of our app.

 **create-release-version**
 ```yaml